Wearable Device Challenge Guidelines

 - Register your team and submit your poster & ad campaign

 The Wearable Device Challenge has two divisions – Middle School and High School.
 The Challenge is team-based and each team can have up to 6 student members.
 Each teacher can enter 1 or 2 teams.
-If there is more than one participating teacher at the same school, they may each bring one or two teams to the final Challenge in April 2019 at NCSU.
+If there is more than one participating teacher at the same school, they may each bring one or two teams to the final Challenge on April 2, 2019 at NCSU.
 Every teacher must register (using the Teacher Registration form) and indicate the number of teams they plan to bring to the Challenge no later than February 15, 2019.
 All students attending the Challenge must then also register (using the Student Registration Form) at least two weeks in advance and submit a parent-signed copy of the NCSU General Participation Agreement.